Juanercoli/eBot/README.md

 # eBot

-eBot is a multi-use bot with a base made in Slappey.
+eBot is a multi-use bot with a base made in Slappey for discord.js v12.

 The 'e' in the name stands for example.